instantiations/tonel-vast/docs/strategies.md

 In order to support different use cases like interactive loading during development, unattended loading for a continuous integration build, using a specific version name or getting it from the git repository the applications are saved, etc, the _loader_ (a `TonelLoader`) will delegate some actions to, currently, three different strategies, all inheriting from the `TonelLoaderStrategy` class, each of them with an "interactive" and an "unattended" subclass.

+There are strategies for the following:
+* Package dependency
-* Prerequisites strategy
+* Prerequisites
-* Version strategy
-* Base edition strategy
+* Base edition selection
-* Application naming strategy
+* Application naming
-* SubApplication mapping strategy
+* SubApplication mapping
+* Versioning

 By "interactive" whe mean involving the GUI, so, it is opening a dialog, a prompt of some sort, etc. While by "unattended" we mean that if there is a decision to be taken, it will be programmed in the strategy without requiring the display of any GUI element.